 Istanbul street food & snacks to nibble on while enjoying the sights

 This is by far my favorite Turkish street food to snack along wandering the streets of Istanbul.
-The scent of freshly baked, the sesame-crusted bagel-like circular bread is alluring even the most elite Istanbulites.
+The scent of freshly baked, sesame-crusted bagel-like circular bread is alluring to even the most elite Istanbulites.

 In this bustling city, Simit is an essential breakfast on-the-go for many.
 Some of the street vendors sell them plain, with cheese spread, or chocolate butter.
-Locals love to accompany it by salted yogurt drink ayran or Turkish tea.
+Locals love to accompany it with salted yogurt drink ayran or Turkish tea.

 Baked since the 1500s, Simit is a staple of Istanbul street food that you can’t miss trying.
 The dough of Simit and the preparation process is very similar to the American bagel.
 However, instead of boiling, the shaped dough here is dipped into fruit molasses mixed with water before baking to give that crusty taste and look.
 It also helps sesame seeds to stick on top.

 Borek is a cheese pie that is mostly sold in bakeries or prepared at home.
 However, few street vendors sell them.
 Thin layers of dough are packed with cheese but don’t expect it to be stretchy and gooey pie.